 A similar juxtaposition exists between The Mermaid’s pleasant soundtrack, featuring its theme song, “Invincible,” written by Chow and sung by Deng, and the film’s cheap visual FX.
 While its lazy digital FX and obvious blue-screen scenery are tolerable during the earlier, less serious acts of the movie, when the story transitions to “high-octane” sci-fi action, its special FX stick out like a sore thumb.
 Simply put, this movie sounds nice but looks cheap.

 The Mermaid is not a bad movie, despite how much I’ve railed against it.
-It is, however, a mediocre film with vanilla characters, an OK supporting cast, two likable leads, and questionable production values.
+It is, however, a mediocre film at best with vanilla characters, an OK supporting cast, two likable leads, and questionable production values.
 If the movie had doubled down on its comedic elements, it would’ve been a much better film, and its shaky CGI would’ve been more forgivable.
 As it stands now, The Mermaid remains a titan in Asian filmmaking and especially the Chinese market from a box office perspective, but as far as artistic merit goes, it’s as bland and commercialized as they come.
-The Mermaid makes for an interesting watch as an outsider and an American film-buff, but I can’t see myself recommending it to too many people beyond the East Asian masses.
+The Mermaid makes for an interesting watch as an outsider and an American film-buff, but I can’t recommend it to many, if any, people beyond the East Asian masses.

 SUMMARY & RECOMMENDATION: The Mermaid is not soulless, but it isn’t memorable or proficient in any particular cinematic aspect besides its humor, which fades after an hour.
 Deng Chao and Lin Yun are the best parts of the movie, and I found myself wishing the movie had been a more generic romantic-drama without any terrible visual FX or extensive science-fiction subplots.
 Great filmmaking efforts can turn even ordinary, everyday “dramatic” scenery into cinematic experiences, but The Mermaid does not seem interested in nor capable of doing so.